Chaitalykundu/Let-Us-C/Chapter-2/Exercise-A.md

 # (j)   slope = (y2-y1) ./. (x2-x1);
 ```

-> Error: C doesn't allows this type of divide sign. only / is valid as divide sign
+> Error: C doesn't allow this type of division sign. only / is valid as divide sign

 &nbsp;